bpasanek/puzzlepoesis/README.md

 Each of the 17 sonnets has a different set of constraints on pentomino placement and word-division.
 It may well be that there are sonnets that do not have solutions.

-An extra headache: 7 sonnets (sonnets 3, 8, 9, 10, 11, 15, 17) have lines in them that have more than 11 syllables.
+An extra headache: 7 sonnets (sonnets 3, 8, 9, 10, 11, 15, 17) have lines in them that have more than ten syllables.
 We'll need to adjust these lines by hand (eliding syllables or crowding them) before pursuing scripted solutions.

 ### Resources
 Discussion of pentomino puzzle solving at